thasso/pyjip/docs/source/tools_and_pipelines.rst

     #     -b, --boolean          A boolean option

     echo "========================================="
-    echo "Raw value are printed as they are, except" echo "stream and boolean options."
+    echo "Raw values are printed as they are, except" echo "stream and boolean options."
     echo ""
     echo "RAW INPUT   : ${input}"